vittorioromeo/bcs_thesis/source/30_ecst/60_multithreading.md

 * When executing inner parallelism, **all** subtasks must be finished in order to complete a system execution.

-The waiting conditions are very simple and can easily and efficiently be implemented using `std::condition_variable` and simple `std::size_T` counters.
+The waiting conditions are very simple and can easily and efficiently be implemented using `std::condition_variable` in conjunction with a simple `std::size_t` counter.
 ECST provides a convenient and safe waiting interface, obtained by wrapping the aforementioned synchronization primitives alongside an `std::mutex` in a class called `counter_blocker`:

 ```cpp
 class counter_blocker